asteinkrauss/7900Group2/README.md

 | 2020  | Price of unit type for 2020  |

 These two datasets should allow us to investigate our research questions regarding the affordability of fruits and vegetables based on the average American household income by capita over multiple years.

+### Descriptive Statistics
+**Provide a short description of the nature of the provided data set and explain how these characteristics affect your analysis methodology.
+Summarize the data set with basic descriptive statistics as applicable.**

 # Data Analytics
 **Provide data analytics that add clarity to the research question.